Leadership in the Workplaces with Legal Expertise

 /Credits: 2)

-Note: M.S. in Law degree programs do not prepare students to practice law or sit for a bar examination.
+Note: MLS degree programs do not prepare students to practice law or sit for a bar examination.
 Only the professional J.D. degree will prepare you to practice law.

-Visit the M.S. in Employment Law curriculum to view detailed course descriptions.
+Visit the MLS Employment Law Courses to view detailed course descriptions.

-The Master of Science in Law Program has seven expected learning outcomes for students in each program.
+The Master of Legal Studies program has seven expected learning outcomes for students in each program.

 Take The Next Steps